dallasLab/labLogistics/mentoring.md

 I believe that science is better when it's diverse and inclusive, and that means removing barriers and meeting people where they are, whenever possible.
-If you want to work in the Poisot Lab, or are currently working here and facing a barrier affecting your ability to do work and contribute to your fullest extent, please let me know (in as specific or nonspecific terms as you are comfortable) so we can work together with campus resources and build necessary accomodations.
+If you want to work in the Dallas Lab, or are currently working here and facing a barrier affecting your ability to do work and contribute to your fullest extent, please let me know (in as specific or nonspecific terms as you are comfortable) so we can work together with campus resources and build necessary accomodations.